makerdao/mips/MIP51/mip51.md

 -   Governance Process Support Ecosystem Actors must be informed by MIP Authors of the status change via commonly used communications channels.

 **Week 1, Thursday**
-- The Arbitration Facilitators must come to consensus on whether each submission warrants moving forward to a Ratification Poll.
+- The Arbitration or Ecosystem Facilitators must come to consensus on whether each submission warrants moving forward to a Ratification Poll.
-    - Arbitration Facilitators may consider blocking a proposal if they believe that moving forward to a Ratification Poll would negatively affect community cohesion.
+    - Arbitration or Ecosystem Facilitators may consider blocking a proposal if they believe that moving forward to a Ratification Poll would negatively affect community cohesion.
-    - If the Arbitration Facilitators prevent a proposal from moving to a Ratification Poll, they must clearly communicate their reasons for doing so via the official [forum](https://forum.makerdao.com).
+    - If the Arbitration or Ecosystem Facilitators prevent a proposal from moving to a Ratification Poll, they must clearly communicate their reasons for doing so via the official [forum](https://forum.makerdao.com).
-    - In the event the Arbitration Facilitators abuse this power they should be removed from their positions via any method Maker Governance determines is appropriate.
+    - In the event the Arbitration or Ecosystem Facilitators abuse this power they should be removed from their positions via any method Maker Governance determines is appropriate.

 **Week 2, Monday**
--   The Arbitration Facilitators publish the set of **Ratification Polls**.
+-   The Arbitration or Ecosystem Facilitators publish the set of **Ratification Polls**.
 The format of these is defined in MIP51c2.
 -   Ratification Polls are published to the [community GitHub](https://github.com/makerdao/community/tree/master/governance/polls), submitted on-chain and appear on the official [Voting Portal](https://vote.makerdao.com/).

 **Week 4, Monday**